lightning/bolts/02-peer-protocol.md

 `max_htlc_value_in_flight_msat`:
     - MUST NOT add an HTLC.
   - for the first HTLC it offers:
-    - MUST set `id` to 0,
+    - MUST set `id` to 0.
-      - and MUST increase the value by 1 for each successive offer.
+  - MUST increase the value of `id` by 1 for each successive offer.

 A receiving node:
   - receiving an `amount_msat` equal to 0, OR less than its own `htlc_minimum_msat`: